frankhuettner/powerindices/README.md

 CSI: [The Coleman-Shapley-Index: Being Decisive Within the Coalition of the Interested](http://xn--frankhttner-yhb.de/frankhuettner/wp-content/uploads/2018/05/colsha.pdf) by [André Casajus](http:www.casajus.de) and [Frank Huettner](http:www.frankhuettner.de)

 ## Installation
 If you haven't installed python yet, get it, e.g. from https://www.anaconda.com/download/.

-*Option 1)* It's just one file, so installation of the powerindices package necessary:
+*Option 1)* It's just one file, so that an installation of the powerindices package isn't actually necessary:
-..* Just download and copy powerindices.py and example.py into the same folder.
+* Just download and copy powerindices.py and example.py into the same folder.
-..* Open example.py, e.g. using the application *Spyder* that comes with *Anaconda*.
+* Open example.py, e.g. using the application *Spyder* that comes with *Anaconda*.
-..* There you see how the command `import powerindices` allows to use the functions to compute the indices if powerindices.py is in the same folder.
+* There you see how the command `import powerindices` allows to use the functions to compute the indices if powerindices.py is in the same folder.
 If you run the example.py, it will run the computation for the UN Security Council.

 *Option 2)* To install the tool, run `pip install powerindices` in your terminal.
 If you use anaconda, run the command in the [Anaconda Promt](https://www.quora.com/How-do-I-start-the-anaconda-command-prompt).